yugal072/yugal072/README.md

 <td width="50%">

 **🐾 [Jiva Shelter](https://github.com/yugal072/Jiva-Shelter)**
-<br>A pet adoption platform — proof that I care about clean, usable products, not just clever backends.
+<br>A pet adoption platform — not something of a sales website but a platform for those seeking love.

 </td>
 </tr>